Is my cat safe outdoors?

 Many of the emergencies we see are caused by road traffic accidents.
+These rise proportionately in autumn.
 Typically, younger cats are the victims, which is probably because they haven’t yet become street-wise.
 According to one study, the likelihood of a cat being involved in a road traffic accident goes down by 16% for every year increase in the cat’s age.

 The same study showed that almost half of cats killed or seriously injured by a car are between the ages of seven months and two years old.
 If they manage to avoid a road traffic accident, most cats will go on to live into old age.

 Don’t delay if you’re worried your cat has been involved in an accident — call your vet or, out of hours, your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.

 Should I keep my cat indoors?

 This is a huge bone of contention.
 In some countries, it’s illegal to allow your cat outdoors at all without a lead.
 The proportion of owners who give their pets a licence to roam is far lower in mainland Europe, the US and Australia than it is in the UK.
 But in Britain domestic cats have been able to wander freely for hundreds of years.

 Indeed, it is only since the 1950s — and innovations such as commercial cat food, cat litter and an increase in neutering — that some owners have shown a predilection for keeping their cat inside 24-hours-a-day, seven-days-a-week.